dj-nitehawk/MongoDB.Entities/Documentation/wiki/DB-Instances-Event-Hooks.md

     }
 }
 ```
-after that, simply create new instances of `MyDBContext` when you need the above functionality and perform operatios as usual like so:
+after that, simply create new instances of `MyDBContext` when you need the above functionality and perform operations as usual like so:
 ```csharp
 var db = new MyDBContext();